 About the author

-Juha Tennivaara has nearly 15 years of experience in the industry, and his main responsibility is the development of the marine business globally.
+Juha Tennivaara currently works as Head of Sales at Yaskawa Environmental Energy / The Switch, Finland.
+He has nearly 15 years of experience in the industry, and his main responsibility is to lead and develop the sales function of the company globally.
 Tennivaara holds a M.Sc.
-(Technology) degree in Industrial Management and Executive MBA degree from the Lappeenranta University of Technology (LUT), Finland.
+(Technology) degree in Industrial Management and an Executive MBA degree from the Lappeenranta University of Technology (LUT), Finland.